yctung/LibAcousticSensing/LibAcousticSensing/Java/README.md

 So it is required to setup a Matlab server as introduced in [README](/LibAcousticSensing/Matlab) of LibAS Matlab.

 Once you have used our libas.jar once, the setting will be kept on the pref.json file.
 Thus, you might just use ```java -jar libas.jar``` to connect the same server next time.

+## Compile to Your Own Project
+You can also easily integrate this jar library to your own project to use LibAS.
+Since this LibAS Java is modified from our Android version, most public interface remains the same.
+The only difference is you don't need to pass the ```Context``` anymore since it is not the Android.

 ## Limitation
 Even though this Java LibAS should be executed on any Java/Javax-supported device,